iltommi/qdb-documentation/source/api/nodejs.rst

       :param function callback(err, data): A callback or anonymous function with error and data parameters.

+  .. js:function:: at (index, callback(err, data))

+      Retrieves the value at the index in the queue.

+      :param index: The index of the object in the Queue.
+      :param function callback(err, data): A callback or anonymous function with error and data parameters.

+  .. js:function:: size (callback(err, size))

+      Returns the size of the Queue.

+      :param function callback(err, size): A callback or anonymous function with error and size parameters.

   .. js:function:: addTag (string tagName, callback(err))

       Assigns the Queue to the specified tag.